srimchi/arduino-arcade/README.md

 ## Software

-**WARNING: DO NOT start coding until you have wired your matrix properly and can test while you code.**
+**WARNING: Do not start coding until you have wired your matrix properly and can test while you code.**

 1. Download your team's repository distribution code from Github by issuing this command on the terminal to clone your team's repository:

     `git clone https://github.com/eecs183/Arduino_<###>_repository.git`

-    where `<###>` is the number of your group's repository. **Be sure to clone your group's repository, NOT that of the micro-arcade-Fall2016 specification!**
+    where `<###>` is the number of your group's repository. **Be sure to clone your group's repository, NOT that of the micro-arcade-Winter2017 specification!**

 2. [Download the Arduino IDE](http://arduino.cc/en/Main/Software).
 Although there are Xcode and Visual Studio plugins for Arduino, the staff will **not** support them.
 See [Arduino Software (IDE)](https://www.arduino.cc/en/Guide/Environment) for great tips on how to use the Arduino IDE.